Mejiro-McQueen/Bifrost/README.rst

 ============
 AIT is the AMMOS Instrument Toolkit [https://github.com/NASA-AMMOS/AIT-Core] which is an MIT licensed software developed and maintained by Jet Propulsion Laboratory.
 Some of the components of Bifrost were provided by AMMOS, the AIT project and its open source contributors.

-- Bifrost leverages the SLE, SLS, and AOS frames libraries from AIT-DSN.
+- Bifrost leverages the DSN Interfaces, and Transfer Frame frames libraries from AIT-DSN.
 - Bifrost leverages the command and telemetry dictionary capabilities from AIT-Core.
 - Even though the Bifrost service to use them exists, the AIT SLS libraries are dependant on the KMC Client and KMC server developed by AMMOS (They are not included in Bifrost, you're on your own on this one).